padas-lab-de/krony-PT/README.md

 ---
 ### **TODO:** <a name="todo">

+* 2 factors with prunning:
+	* same as above, decompose and test correctness.
+	* reproduce loss.

 * Investigate:
 	* the batch_size and gradient_steps, how many iterations do you exactly need for one epoch?
 	* Increase the batch_size and impact